-In addition to the degree of Master of Arts (Honours), the School of German also offers a course leading to the award of the pass degree of Master of Arts.
+In addition to the degree of Master of Arts (Honours), the School of German Studies also offers a course leading to the award of the pass degree of Master of Arts.
 The course consists of two subjects, 64.501G and 64.502G, which may be taken either concurrently (in one year) or consecutively (in two successive years).
-In each subject candidates are required to attend two 21-hour seminar courses on literature or linguistics and a staffstudent seminar on critical method, and to undertake such practical language work as the School considers necessary.
-In addition, a short thesis 64.500G of approximately 20,000 words on a literary or linguistic topic must be submitted.
+In each subject candidates are required to attend two 21-hour seminar courses on literature and history and a staffstudent seminar on critical method, and to undertake such practical language work as the School considers necessary.
+In addition, a short thesis (64.500G) of approximately 20,000 words on a literary or linguistic topic must be submitted.